 Parking gates open at 11:15 a.m.
 General parking is FREE, Preferred parking is $3, and Valet parking is $10 (select days only).
 There is no valet parking on Belmont Stakes Day.
 Handicapped parking is available near the Clubhouse and Grandstand.
 There is courtesy bus service available from the Yellow Field.
 A general parking area adjacent to the West End Preferred Lot is located within walking distance to the Grandstand Paddock Gate entrance.

 Located on the first floor Grandstand (formerly the clubhouse), the Personal Handicapping Stations offer serious handicappers their privacy with personal desktops and televisions.
-Cost is $3 per day; Tickets can be purchased from 11:00 am until the last race in the clubhouse hospitality center, which is centrally located in the lobby of the clubhouse.
+Cost is free during the week and $3 on Saturday and Sunday; Tickets can be purchased from 11:00 am until the last race in the clubhouse hospitality center, which is centrally located in the lobby of the clubhouse.

 Programs, Papers, & Handicapping Tools